 - Most importantly, buy art because you like it, not for the value you think it has.

 TL;DR: I actually had a good experience with their customer service, and they went out of the way to uphold their 50-50-50 guarantee.
-I think it’s fairly safe to shop with Park West these days.
-I’d buy again.
+I think it’s safer to shop with Park West than it used to be.
+I might buy again.

 Update: 3/1/2020.
 I went on another cruise and stopped in to an auction to see if they had since changed their 50-50-50 policy.
 They had.
 The refund now includes a 15% hold back in the form of a future buyer’s credit, so it’s not a straight up refund.
 It’s still better than the “all sales final” old days, but it’s worth reading the terms each and every time you attend an auction.